Mohamed Amine Ben Hamida: Club career

-His contract with Espérance de Tunis runs till 30 June 2024.
-In 2017, he was transferred from Espérance de Tunis to AS Soliman.
-AS Soliman received Mohamed Amine Ben Hamida from Espérance de Tunis on a free loan.
+His contract with Espérance de Tunis runs till 30 June 2026.
+In 2017, he was transferred from Espérance de Tunis to Avenir de Soliman.
+Avenir de Soliman received Mohamed Amine Ben Hamida from Espérance de Tunis on a free loan.

 International career

 He made his debut for the Tunisia national football team on 30 November 2021 in a 2021 FIFA Arab Cup game against Mauritania.

 Style of play

 Left is his favoured foot.
 Mohamed Amine Ben Hamida has also been deployed as a wing back and an inverted wing back.